 - 1. PAGE NUMBERING: This is for paperwork filing purposes.
 Number front and back of all double-sided forms (if used) and backs with comments on them.
 The pages are numbered by trip with forms in order as they are listed in the Table of Contents. - 2.
-YEAR: 2013 is pre-recorded on this form. - 3.
+YEAR: 2012 is pre-recorded on this form. - 3.
 MONTH: Record the month (MM) when the trip ended. - 4.
 PERMIT SAMPLE IDENTIFICATION NUMBER: Record your unique three character Observer Identifier combined with the three character Trip Number consecutively numbering your trips for this year (ex: G01001).
-If a secondary observer continues this permit sample upon the departure of the original observer assigned to this permit sample, the second observer will add his or her unique three character Observer Identifier to the end of the Permit Sample ID number on this form and all forms associated with this permit sample. (ex: G01001G12) - 5.
-HAUL NUMBER: Record the consecutive haul number assigned to the haul during which the take occurred.
+If a secondary observer continues this permit sample upon the departure of the original observer assigned to this permit sample, the second observer will add his or her unique three character Observer Identifier to the end of the Permit Sample ID number on this form and all forms associated with this permit sample. - 5.
+HAUL NUMBER: Record the consecutive haul number assigned to the haul with the take.
 This number must agree with the haul number recorded on the corresponding Haul Form. - 6.
-INCIDENTAL TAKE ID NUMBER: Assign a consecutive number, starting with "1", by permit sample, to each incidentally taken animal recorded on this form.
+INCIDENTAL TAKE ID NUMBER: Assign a consecutive number, by permit sample, to each incidentally taken animal recorded on this form.
 If there are insufficient lines on one form, continue on a new Incidental Take Form.
-Start a new Incidental Take Form for each haul, but continue consecutive incidental take ID numbers through entire permit sample. - 7.
-SPECIES AND CODE: Record the complete common name for each animal incidentally taken during this permit sample as listed in the Species Code (Appendices).
-Include the appropriate Species Code for data entry (this can be filled in after the permit sample when codes can be referenced). - 8.
+Start a new Incidental Take Form for each haul, but continue consecutive incidental take ID numbers through entire trip. - 7.
+SPECIES AND CODE: Record the complete common name for each animal incidentally taken on this trip as listed in the Species Code (Appendices).
+Include the appropriate Species Code for data entry (this can be filled in after the trip when codes can be referenced). - 8.
 TAG NUMBER(S): A tag may be found already on the animal or you may attach a tag.
-You will only tag dead animals and you will tag all dead animals that you are able to.
-Record the complete alpha-numeric number(s) from the tag(s) you attach or from any tag(s) already attached to the animal.
-All cattle ear tags issued should begin with "A" followed by 4 digits (e.g. A0123).
+You will only tag dead animals.
+Record the complete alphanumeric number(s) from the tag(s) you attach or that were already attached to the animal.
+All cattle ear tags issued on should begin with "A" followed by 4 digits (e.g. A0123).
 This tag number should be uniquely and individually assigned to a particular animal, and only if the animal is dead.
-If only one tag is recorded on this form, SLASH the field box for the second tag. - 9.
+If only one tag is recorded, SLASH the field box for the second tag. - 9.
 TAG TYPE(S): Indicate what kind of tag is (or was) on the animal.
 If only one tag is recorded, SLASH the field box for the second tag.
 Use the Tag Type Codes (describe the colors in comments):